 I am still learning this art myself.
 Writing a story is vastly different than the clear and concise language required for a website.
 The shorter language used in social media is similar to writing good article headlines.
 You want something catchy, but not too sensational.
 It is a fine line that requires lots of practice to perfect.
 If you need help, there are many articles, videos, and tutorials available.

 Each of the previous specialties can be great in their own right.
 Yet if the post never makes it online, it will do you no good.
 You need someone savvy with the latest updates and features for each platform.
 Some places allow you to schedule items ahead of time.
 Not to mention that many platforms offer more advanced features.
 These include ways to promote your posts and performance analytics.
 You need someone that understands how to fully utilize it.

 Believe it or not, each platform varies slightly in its culture, catchphrases, and buzzwords.
 You need someone who understands the minor nuances of each space.
-The extra meta data you can add to a post can be very important.
-Hashtags, tagging people, adding locations, and using images have varying degrees of importance.
+The extra metadata you can add to a post can be very important.
+Hashtags, tagging people, adding locations, and adding media have varying degrees of importance.
 The only way you really learn about these is to use the platform.
 So get out there and start using it personally before jumping in as a ministry.

 Photo courtesy of Luca Ciardelli